BISMIFATHIMANASAR/Extract-Audio-From-Video/README.md

 - MP3 (.mp3) - LAME VBR V0.
 - FFmpeg's native AAC encoder (file extension will be .m4a)
 - Nero AAC (.m4a)
-- WAV (.wav) - lossless file, but pointless if the orignal audio file is not lossless, unless you need/want a .wav file for some reason.
+- WAV (.wav) - lossless file, but pointless if the orignal audio file is not lossless, unless you need/want a .wav file.
 Largest file size.
 - FLAC (.flac) - lossless file, no quality loss.
 - ALAC (.m4a) - lossless file, no quality loss.
 - Vorbis (.ogg)